Empathy: Other conditions

 Schizophrenia is characterized by impaired affective empathy, as well as severe cognitive and empathy impairments as measured by the Empathy Quotient (EQ).
 These empathy impairments are also associated with impairments in social cognitive tasks.

 Bipolar individuals have impaired cognitive empathy and theory of mind, but increased affective empathy.
 Despite cognitive flexibility being impaired, planning behavior is intact.
 Dysfunctions in the prefrontal cortex could result in the impaired cognitive empathy, since impaired cognitive empathy has been related with neurocognitive task performance involving cognitive flexibility.

-Dave Grossman, in his book On Killing, reports on how military training artificially creates depersonalization in soldiers, suppressing empathy and making it easier for them to kill other human beings.
+Dave Grossman, in his book On Killing, reports on how military training artificially creates depersonalization in soldiers, suppressing empathy and making it easier for them to kill other people.

-A deadening of empathic response to workmates, customers and the like is one of the three key components of occupational burnout, according to the conceptualisation behind its primary diagnostic instrument, the Maslach Burnout Inventory (MBI).
+A deadening of empathic response to workmates, customers and the like is one of the three key components of occupational burnout, according to the conceptualization behind its primary diagnostic instrument, the Maslach Burnout Inventory.

 The term Empathy Deficit Disorder (EDD) has gained popularity online, but it is not a diagnosis under the DSM-5.
-The term was coined in an article by Douglas LaBier, PhD.
+The term was coined in an article by Douglas LaBier.
 In the article, he acknowledges that he "made it up, so you won't find it listed in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders" and that his conclusions are derived from personal experience alone.
 His conclusions have not been validated through clinical studies, nor have studies identified EDD as a separate disorder rather than a symptom associated with previously established diagnoses that do appear in the DSM-5.

-In educational contexts

-Another growing focus of investigation is how empathy manifests in education between teachers and learners.
-Although there is general agreement that empathy is essential in educational settings, research has found that it is difficult to develop empathy in trainee teachers.

-Learning by teaching (LbT) is one method used to teach empathy.
-Students transmit new content to their classmates, so they have to reflect continuously on those classmates' mental processes.
-This develops the students' feeling for group reactions and networking.
-Carl R. Rogers pioneered research in effective psychotherapy and teaching which espoused that empathy coupled with unconditional positive regard or caring for students and authenticity or congruence were the most important traits for a therapist or teacher to have.
-Other research and meta-analyses corroborated the importance of these person-centered traits.